ValerioLyndon/MAL-Public-List-Designs/README.md

 ## Providing Feedback

-If you have design or feature feedback about Clarity, 9anime, or Tilt, you should know these themes have been essentially feature-frozen.
-Due to how I had users install them (with auto-update functionality), I am hesitant to release anything beyond simple bug fixes.
-If you have feedback on any other theme, I will take it into consideration.
+If you have design feedback about Clarity, 9anime, or Tilt, you should know these themes have been essentially feature-frozen.
+Due to how I had users install them with auto-update functionality, I will not release anything beyond simple bug fixes or support for new features.

+If you have feedback on any other theme, feel free to contact me or open an issue and I will take it into consideration.

 ## Modifying Themes